-Honey bees in chimney stacks
+Honey bees in chimney structures

 We attend more live bee removals with honey bees in chimney stacks than we do any other type of live honey bee cut-out removal and relocation – you can see more on this at Why honey bees like chimneys where we explain why honey bees are so attracted to chimneys, and other high locations on properties.